Tnaike/Tnaike/README.md

 ### Hi 👋, My name is Timilehin A. Adenaike

 ## :writing_hand: About Me :1st_place_medal:
-I am a front-end developer based in Lagos, Nigeria.
+I am a front-end developer based in 🌍 Lagos, Nigeria.
 With my skills in creating visually appealing and engaging web applications, I work collaboratively as part of a team.
 My passion for coding and design helps me to deliver high-quality work, and I strive to stay up-to-date with the latest technologies and trends in my field.

-- 🌍 I'm based in Lagos, Nigeria
 - 🚀 I'm currently working at [Sabi](https://www.sabi.am/)
 - 🌱 I’m currently learning system administration on AWS and React Native
 - 💞️ I’m looking to collaborate on building sustainable ideas